A quantum picture of light-suppressed photosynthetic charge transfer: Model

 \subsection{Open system: suppressed relaxation kinetics}

 We now allow interaction of the three-level system with an environment via the excited level $\ket{R^*}$ and discuss the relaxation kinetics of an electron initially in $\ket{L}$ into the environment.
-We study this open system as a minimal model of the proposed traffic bottleneck in photosynthetic transport, instead of invoking a more formal treatment which requires the knowledge of microscopic details up and down the electron transport chain.
-We identify $\ket{L}$ with the immediate donors to P$700^+$ and P$680^+$, and neglect back-tunneling from $\ket{L}$ up the electron transport chain in the presence of a large redox gradient.
-A phenomenological parameter $\gamma$ is used to characterize the irreversible relaxation rate from $\ket{R^*}$ to outside the system when quantum correlations between $\ket{L}$, $\ket{R}$ and $\ket{R^*}$ are not considered.
-In general, various biochemical processes may contribute to $\gamma$.
-Here we focus on the transfer of photoexcited electrons by P$700^*$ and P$680^*$ to the immediate acceptors to form primary charge separations.
-Formally, $\gamma$ may be calculated by the resolvent method if information about the interaction details with the environment is known.
+We study this open system as a minimal model of the proposed bottleneck in photosynthetic transport, instead of invoking a more formal treatment which requires knowledge of microscopic details up and down the electron transport chain.
+We identify $\ket{L}$ with the immediate donors to P$700^+$ and P$680^+$.
+A phenomenological parameter $\gamma$ is used to characterize the rate of irreversible relaxation from $\ket{R^*}$ to outside the system in the dark.
+In general, various processes may contribute to $\gamma$.
+Here we focus on transfers of photoexcited electrons from P$700^*$ and P$680^*$ to their immediate acceptors.
+Formally, $\gamma$ may be calculated by the resolvent method if interaction details with the environment is known.

-For simplicity, we assume $\Delta_1=\Delta=0$ in the analytical treatment below, although the conclusion is not dependent of the convenient choice of parameters.
+For simplicity, we assume $\Delta_1=\Delta=0$ in the analytical treatment below, although the conclusion is not dependent on the convenient choice of parameters.
 We will first work with a Fock state of $n$ photons interacting with the three-level system.
 Cases of a coherent state and a thermal state of photons are discussed later.

 The Hamiltonian of the open system is $H'=H-(i\gamma/2)\ket{R^*}\bra{R^*}$.
-We solve the eigenvalue problem by perturbation theory, assuming $\gamma/\lambda_n<1$ to ensure convergence of the perturbative series.
-We define orthogonality of the eigenvectors of non-Hermitian operator $H'$ using eigenvectors of its hermitian conjugate $H'^{\dagger}$,\cite{non-hermitian} obtained by sending $\gamma \rightarrow -\gamma$ in $H'$.
+We solve the eigenvalue problem by perturbation theory, assuming $\gamma/\lambda_n<1$ for the convergence of the perturbative series.
+We define orthogonality of the eigenvectors of non-Hermitian operator $H'$ using eigenvectors of its hermitian conjugate $H'^{\dagger}$,~\cite{non-hermitian} obtained by sending $\gamma \rightarrow -\gamma$ in $H'$.

 The eigenvectors of $H'$ are found to be

 with eigenvalues $- i\kappa_0$, $\lambda_n-i\kappa$, $-\lambda_n-i\kappa$, respectively, where